-A historical overview of station counts and data completeness is given in Figure 1.
-Throughout the 1950's station density began to improve dramatically.
-By about 1961 a quasi-steady-state was achieved that generally persists to this day.
-For a complete historical overview Figure 2, shows a glimpse into each decade showing the locations of stations used in the interpolation.
-Following that, each year, up to 2005 is represented in a similar fashion allowing users further insight into yearly data availability.
-Of interest is the relatively low completeness of stations in the forested areas.
-Many of these stations were seasonal and as such, generally only operated May through to September, thus giving a completeness index of around 40%.
-The dot maps are very useful for identifying those areas that had relatively low station density.
-However a systematic analysis of the data flags will yield better results and allow the
+Figure 3, shows a glimpse into each decade showing the locations of stations used in the interpolation.
+(Figure 3 to Figure 13) depict each year, (1901 to 2022) in a similar fashion (Figure 3 to Figure 13) allowing users further insight into yearly data availability.
+Its note is the relatively low completeness of stations in the forested areas.
+Many of these stations were seasonal and as such, generally only operated May through to September, thus yielding about 40% of observations in that year.
+The dot maps are very useful for identifying those areas that had relatively low station density and provide insight into data quality in various locations around the province.
+However a systematic analysis of the data flags will yield better results and allow users to customize their own methodology for evaluating the integrity of the data as it applies to their particular use.